Adaptive In-Context Learning with Large Language Models for Bundle Generation: Experiments and Results

 \subsubsection{Hyper-Parameter Analysis}

-We further study the impact of essential hyper-parameters on DICL, including the rounds of self-correction ($T_s$) and auto-feedback for both tasks ($T_b$ and $T_i$), as well as the number of neighbor sessions ($k$).
+We further study the impact of essential hyper-parameters on AICL, including the rounds of self-correction ($T_s$) and auto-feedback for both tasks ($T_b$ and $T_i$), as well as the number of neighbor sessions ($k$).
 First, we observe that around 29\% of neighbor sessions adjust bundles and intents with $T_s=1$, and the accuracy is improved by 5.9\% w.r.t.
 Precision on average.
-In summary, the self-correction allows ChatGPT to reassess its response, leading to more self-consistent and effective results.
+In summary, the self-correction allows LLMs to reassess the response, leading to more self-consistent and effective results.
 Second, we apply a grid search in $\{1, 2, 3, 4, 5\}$ to check the impact of $T_b$ depicted in Figure~\ref{fig:hyper-parameter}.
 As $T_b$ increases, the performance initially rises, reaching its peak with $T_b=4$, and subsequently declines as $T_b$ continues to increase.
 Our empirical findings indicate an average improvement of 16.7\% in Precision with the auto-feedback.
-Third, we find that with $T_i=1$, most intents (65.7\%) generated by ChatGPT are quite close to the GT intents annotated by workers.
-It reveals the great potential of ChatGPT on crowdsourcing tasks.
+Third, we find that with $T_i=1$, most intents (65.7\%) generated by LLMs are quite close to the ground truth intents annotated by workers.
+It reveals the great potential of LLMs in crowdsourcing tasks.
 Lastly, we observe that the best performance is attained with $k=1$.
 Increasing the value of $k$ does not consistently yield noticeable improvements and can, on occasion, even lead to marginal performance declines.
-This is intuitive as a large $k$ substantially lengthens the context, which may confuse ChatGPT and result in decreased performance.
+This is intuitive as a large $k$ substantially lengthens the context, which may confuse LLMs and result in decreased performance.